 Victoria, Student Intern, shares her advice on preparing for a presentation…

 However, burying your head in the sand and panicking are the worst things you can do!
 Take a deep breath, make yourself a brew and settle down to read my advice on university presentations – everything from preparation to delivery to extenuating circumstances.
-Most people get nervous.
-Even Queen Bee, B(a)eyonce herself gets nervous.
+Most people, and even superstars get nervous!
 Remember that the more planning, preparation and practice that goes in, the calmer you will feel on the day and the better both your presentation and delivery will be.

 Planning, preparation and practice will help you perfect your presentation!

 Planning and preparation